-6. Capacity management (para 12) China's fishing effort Regulation on the

-for BET is precisely distant water

-commensurate with fisheries

-our fishing management

-possibilities/quota.

-The active fishing The 2016-01 had

-vessel number is well been translated into

-below the number Chinese and all the

-notified to ICCAT in vessel must strictly

-2005. abide by it.

-7. Maximum by-catch limit established Not applicable as Not applicable

-for non-authorized vessels (para 27) China have no
+notified to ICCAT in 2005. vessel must strictly abide by it.
+7. Maximum by-catch limit established for non-authorized vessels (para 27) Not applicable as China have no -non-authorized vessels Not applicable

--non-authorized

-vessels

 In addition to paragraph 12 of Rec.
 16-01, each CPC will provide the number of fishing vessels and the corresponding fishing capacity using the template provided by the Secretariat (attached).
 This information will also be made available to SCRS.